bvwelch/fcd/README.md

 Simple Examples:

     fcd     # display menu and wait for your input/selection
+            # note: after 'cd', automatically looks for existing dirstack

-    apd     # add the current directory to the DIRFILE
+    apd     # add the current directory to the current project

     dpd     # display menu and allow you to delete an entry